Forming a Kansas Corporation is Easy

 Filing Fee: $90

-Submit the completed Articles of Incorporation form, along with the filing fee, using one of three options:
+Submit the completed Articles of Incorporation form, along with the filing fee, using one of two options:

 Online: KanAccess website